 The most important thing you will read today

 We’ve been inundated with A LOT of RuPaul’s Drag Race.
-At this point, there’s 13 seasons of the OG stateside franchise (and five seasons of the All Stars variant on top of that!), with global spin offs in Thailand, Canada, Chile, Holland, Australia and here in the United Kingdom.
-Drag Race España is the latest addition, due to premiere on May 30th.
+At this point, there’s 13 seasons of the OG stateside franchise (and six seasons of the All Stars variant on top of that), with global spin offs in Thailand, Canada, Chile, Holland, Australia and here in the United Kingdom.
+Drag Race España is the latest addition, which is now streaming on Wow Presents Plus for UK audiences.
 With all that said, how on EARTH do you even BEGIN to start ranking every season of RuPaul’s Drag Race?

 Well firstly, let’s take some out of the equation.
-For this ranking, we’re going to focus on the franchises that have been readily available for UK audiences on Netflix and iPlayer, so US, All Stars, UK and Canada.
-Australia fits into that too, but feels unfair to count it when the season’s still airing.
-That gives us a grand total of 21 seasons and over 200 queens to bring into consideration, and deciding between these has been like choosing my favourite child.
+For this ranking, we’re going to focus on the franchises that have been readily available for UK audiences on Netflix and iPlayer, so US, All Stars, UK, Down Under and Canada.
+That gives us a grand total of 23 seasons and over 200 queens to bring into consideration, and deciding between these has been like choosing my favourite child.
 There will be upset.
 There could be uproar.
 There might even be back rolls.
 Time to rip the plaster off – here’s the ultimate ranking of every season of Drag Race:

 To put it bluntly, season 11 of Drag Race is hard work.
 It’s borderline sluggish.
 Despite having a decent winner in Yvie Oddly, Brooke Lynn Hytes delivering the goods and bringing back Vanessa Vanjie Mateo after the viral explosion of her “Miss… Vanjie” season 10 elimination, season 11 still manages to have a cast that on the whole just didn’t resonate with viewers.
 The judging seemed heavily bias to favour Silky Nutmeg Ganache despite her many shortcomings and slip ups in the competition, and when Silky managed to send home Nina West to advance to the top five the season was cancelled as far as I’m concerned.
 Justice for Nina!